 Data Collection and Testing Process:

-run the 40 yard dash, starting from a 3-point stance as done at the NFL Scouting Combines.
+There were no changes to a standard combine and testing process for this test.
+Athletes were instructed to run the 40 yard dash, starting from a 3-point stance as done at the NFL Scouting Combines.
 Each athlete

 ran the 40 yard dash twice.
 The only difference in this combine was that the coach was provided a standard stop watch that had a wire connected to it.
 This wire was connected to one of the Zybek Sports timers.

 Zybek Sports provided five (5) fully automated timing systems.
 All five of the timing systems were started when the athlete’s hand is lifted from the start line upon the start of the run.

-combine in Indianapolis.
+This system is the same technology used for the fully automated timing system annually at the NFL Scouting Combine in Indianapolis.
 By using the position start sensor, the athlete initiates the time automatically

 without requiring any difference in the start technique.

 To measure the difference between the hand time and the electronic time, a signal wire was used to connect the stopwatch to electronic timer.
 The timer was started when the athlete left the start line and stopped when the coach at the 40 yard line depressed the start button.
 This method accurately measures the difference in the coach-started time and the fully automated start start time without introducing additional variables.